Benchmarking Framework#

 Summary Backend#

 Human-readable console report plus JSON file.
-Prints a formatted summary (runtime, startup, train, frametime, and system info) to the terminal while also writing the same data as JSON.
+Prints a formatted summary to the terminal while also writing the same data as JSON.
+Standard phases (runtime, startup, train, frametime, system info) are rendered with specialized formatting; any additional phases (e.g., from the startup profiling benchmark) are rendered automatically with their SingleMeasurement and StatisticalMeasurement entries.
 Use when you want a quick readout without opening the JSON:

 ./isaaclab.sh -p ... --benchmark_backend summary --output_path ./results